எழுதும்

 “That’s JB, he and I studied together in school", Bells murmured beside her, following Radhi’s gaze.
 “He’s into everything — tennis, music… one of those people who does it all.
 We had a small group back then.
 His house and mine are close by.
 He has to come in our bus only — I forgot to introduce you, Didn’t you see him in the canteen today, having lunch with us?"

 Radhi didn’t answer.
-But the scene — the echo of the ball against the racket, the brightness in his stride, the way the court seemed to bend to his energy — stayed with her.
-It etched itself into her memory like the opening line of a poem she would never forget.
+But the scene — It etched itself into her memory like the opening line of a poem she would never forget.

-Others noticed Radhi too.
-There was a senior once — tall, handsome, bold, and reckless — the head of the cultural committee, with a lot of girl fans.
+Days passed, There was this guy, Radhi's senior — tall, handsome, bold, and reckless — the head of the cultural committee, with a lot of girl fans.
 He had been obsessed with Radhi, not just for her presence, but because he believed her father was influential.
 Their families were distant business friends, and he thought claiming her in that dramatic way would assert his connection.
 In a reckless show of affection, he had etched her name as a tattoo on his hand.

 It terrified her — not the ink itself, but the weight of what it meant, a promise she had never asked for, something far too heavy for her heart to carry.
 She never let him speak to her.
 Instead, it was his classmates — the girls from his batch — who approached Radhi, urging her gently, “Just talk to him once.”
 But how could she?
 For what he had done, without even having spoken a single word to her, only frightened her more.
 She quietly conveyed through one of those girls that she was not, and could never be, the kind of girl he imagined her to be.